Attenuated Total Reflectance (ATR)$99 Base price View My Quote Request

 Infrared Thermography (IRT)

-Infrared thermography is the leading non-invasive and non-destructive method used to detect and localize material defects, short circuits, and other powered failures.
+Infrared thermography (IRT) is the leading non-invasive and non-destructive method used to detect and localize material defects, short circuits, and other powered failures.
 It works by analyzing the heat dissipation that results from these device faults.

 Infrared thermography can be used to measure the heat distribution in integrated circuits (die) and printed circuit boards, and nearly any powered device to detect hot spots.